GravityPDF/gravity-pdf/README.txt

 = 3.4.0 =
 * Feature - Added auto-print prompt ability when you add &print=1 to the PDF URL (see https://developer.gravitypdf.com/documentation/display-pdf-in-browser/ for details)
 * Feature - Added ability to rotate absolute positioned text 180 degrees (previously only 90 and -90).
 Note: feature in beta
-* Feature - Backup all template files that are overridden when initialising to a folder inside PDF_EXTENDED_TEMPLATE
+* Feature - Backup all template files that are overridden when initialising to a folder inside PDF_EXTENDED_TEMPLATES
 * Feature - Added SSH initialisation support
 * Feature - Allow MERGETAGS to be used in all PDF templates, including default template (but only in the HTML field).
 * Feature - Updated mPDF to 3.7.1